wmorgan/dcos-docs/1.7/administration/installing/cloud/aws/advanced-templates.md

     *  **SlaveInstanceCount** Specify the number of private agents.

+# Template reference

+These template parameters are used in the advanced templates.

 *  **AcceptEULA** Read the Mesosphere EULA and indicate agreement.
+*  **AdminLocation** Optional: Specify the IP range to whitelist for access to the admin zone.
+Must be a valid CIDR.
 *  **AdminSecurityGroupID** Specify the Admin security group ID.
 You can find this value in the **Outputs** tab of the Infrastructure stack (`<stack-name>-Infrastructure-<stack-id>`).
 *  **ExhibitorS3Bucket**  S3 Bucket resource name.
 Used by Exhibitor for Zookeeper discovery and coordination.
 See Exhibitor documentation on 'shared configuration': https://github.com/Netflix/exhibitor/wiki/Shared-Configuration for more information
+*  **InternetGateway** Specify the `InternetGatewayID` output value from the `zen.sh` script.
+The Internet Gateway ID must be attached to the VPC.
+This Internet Gateway will be used by all nodes for outgoing internet access.
 *  **KeyName** Specify your AWS EC2 Key Pair.
 *  **LbSecurityGroupID** Specify the load balancer security group ID.
 These rules allow masters and private agent nodes to communicate.
 You can find this value in the **Outputs** tab of the Infrastructure stack (`<stack-name>-Infrastructure-<stack-id>`).
 *  **MasterInstanceType** Region-specific instance type.
-E.g. m3.xlarge
+E.g. m3.xlarge.
 *  **MasterSecurityGroupId**  Specify the master node security group ID.
 You can find this value in the Outputs tab for the Infrastructure stack (`<stack-name>-Infrastructure-<stack-id>`).
+*  **PrivateAgentInstanceCount** Specify the number of private agents.
+*  **PrivateAgentInstanceType** Specify the Amazon EC2 instance type for the private agent nodes.
+The <a href="https://aws.amazon.com/ec2/pricing/" target="_blank">m3.xlarge</a> instance type is recommended.
 *  **PrivateAgentSecurityGroupID** Specify the security group ID for private agents.
 This group should have limited external access.
 You can find this value in the **Outputs** tab of the Infrastructure stack (`<stack-name>-Infrastructure-<stack-id>`).
 *  **PrivateSubnet** Specify the `Private SubnetId` output value from the `zen.sh` script.
 This subnet ID will be used by all private agents.
+*  **PublicAgentInstanceCount** Specify the number of public agents.
+*  **PublicAgentInstanceType** Specify the Amazon EC2 instance type for the public agent nodes.
+The <a href="https://aws.amazon.com/ec2/pricing/" target="_blank">m3.xlarge</a> instance type is recommended.
 *  **PublicAgentSecurityGroupID** Specify the security group ID for public agents.
 This group should have limited external access.
 You can find this value in the **Outputs** tab of the Infrastructure stack (`<stack-name>-Infrastructure-<stack-id>`).
 *  **PublicSubnet** Specify the `Public SubnetId` output value from the `zen.sh` script.
 This subnet ID will be used by all public agents.

-This stack level creates masters, on top of the Infrastructure stack already created.
+*  **Vpc** Specify the `VpcId` output value from the `zen.sh` script.
+All nodes will be launched by using subnets and Internet Gateway under this VPC.